 I love Adobo, but sometimes crave a lighter option.
 This Adobong Sitaw with Chorizo is perfect!
 It's a healthier twist on the classic dish, packed with crisp long beans (sitaw) and savory chorizo.

 Looking for the perfect sides to complement your Adobong Sitaw with Chorizo?
-Check out my list of recommended sides that perfectly balance this dish's savory and crisp flavors.
+Check out my list of recommended sides for adobo that perfectly balance this dish's savory and crisp flavors.

 Jump to: